-Addiction recovery is not a simple process, but one that occurs over a period of time through a number of steps.
+Addiction recovery is not a simple process, but one that occurs over a period of time through several steps.
 To achieve sobriety, a person needs to recognize where they are right now, gaining an awareness of what’s happening to them.
-They may need to work through detox before receiving comprehensive treatment, aftercare, and then relapse prevention.
-At Colorado Medication Assisted Recovery, there is a comprehensive process available to work through the stages of recovery to achieve the best possible long-term outcome.
+They may need to work through detox before receiving comprehensive treatment, aftercare, and relapse prevention.
+Colorado Medication Assisted Recovery offers a thorough process to guide individuals through the various stages of addiction recovery, ultimately leading to the most favorable long-term results.
+If you need help finding addiction treatment programs near you, call us at 833.448.0127, and one of our team members can help you or a loved one.

 Understanding the Complexity of Addiction